ruricolist/cmd/README.md

 as well as the [Julia][] language’s [shell command facility][backtick].
 The `psub` function is inspired by the [builtin][psub] of the same name in the [Fish shell][].

+## Future

+- Pipelines should have “pipefail” behavior.
+- Pipelines should support stderr as well (`2|`, `&|`).
+- Efferent process substitution should also be supported.
+- There should be a special variable holding an alist of extra environment variables to set when running a command.
+(The problem here is Windows.)

 [UIOP]: https://common-lisp.net/project/asdf/uiop.html
 [Overlord]: https://github.com/ruricolist/overlord